LaravelDaily/laravel-tips/DB_Models_and_Eloquent.md

 Tip given by [@ecrmnn](https://twitter.com/ecrmnn/status/1516087672351203332)

 ### Chain conditional clauses to the query without writing if-else statements
-The "when" helper in the query builder is🔥<br>
+The "when" helper in the query builder is🔥

-You can chain conditional clauses to the query without writing if-else statements.<br>
+You can chain conditional clauses to the query without writing if-else statements.

-Makes your query very clear:<br>
+Makes your query very clear:

 ```php
 class RatingSorter extends Sorter